 Blue Collar / Bad Lieutenant December 11, 2018

-nymphomaniacal tendencies, is addicted to gambling, and can be volatile — characteristics that knot to make him both an abominable father and ill-fit for his high-stakes job.
+Conversely, there’s no mistaking the conceit of Bad Lieutenant (1992): it's a grimy redemption drama, though the redemption never comes and the dramas are more akin to horror.
+It, like Blue Collar, stars Keitel, but here, he’s inculcated — hazardously so — with power, not hungry for it.
+In the movie, he plays an unnamed NYPD lieutenant (whom I’ll refer to as The Lieutenant) at the end of his rope.
+He abuses hard drugs, has nymphomaniacal tendencies, is addicted to gambling, and can be volatile — characteristics that knot to make him both an abominable father and ill-fit for his high-stakes job.
 (As The Lieutenant drives his kids to school in the morning, it is obvious how much he would prefer to misbehave; the same goes for when he’s perusing a crime scene.)

 In the film, which watches his transgressions with salacious fascination rather than misplaced sympathy, he yearns for salvation.
 That pining does not come organically, though.
-It is brought on when he stumbles on a disturbing case, which involves the rape of a nun (Frankie Thorn).
+It's brought on when he stumbles on a disturbing case, which involves the rape of a nun (Frankie Thorn).
 When The Lieutenant speaks with her shortly after the incident, she explains, with seraphic authenticity, that she has forgiven the men who assaulted her.
 After the exchange, The Lieutenant thinks to himself: If this woman can feel no malice toward the men who have traumatized her so deeply, then there must be a way I, too, can find peace in my heart.

 The dichotomy between good and bad is so pronounced in Bad Lieutenant that there might as well be trademark signs after each defining characteristic.
 The Lieutenant, who is immoral and corrupt to his fingertips, is capital-B Bad.
 The nun, who speaks with the same affect as a serene, unbothered deity, is an ethereal personification of good.
 The film’s co-writer and director, Abel Ferrara, seems to be making a point out of the exaggeration: This is a film of extremes — comprising visual shocks and unchecked depravity — so of course it must take an almost otherworldly force to break through the sinful crust.